zackschuster/ng-app/README.md

 ng-app `.cjs`/`.mjs` bundles are compiled to ES2019 & are NOT drop-in ready for IE11

-ng-app only needs polyfills for the following APIs in IE11:
+ng-app only needs a polyfill for the `Promise` API in IE11
-- `fetch`
-- `AbortController`
-- `Promise`

 ### Starter HTML